 Bilateral economic and trade relationship

-Two way merchandise trade between Australia and Iceland was A$14m in 2012.
-Australian exports to Iceland totaled A$3.4 million, including jewellery, pearls and gems, measuring and analysing equipment, and alcoholic beverages.
-Australian imports in 2012 totaled A$10.6 million and included pig iron, medicaments (including veterinary), animal oils and fats and orthopaedic appliances.
+Two way merchandise trade between Australia and Iceland was A$25m in 2014-15.
+In this period, Australian exports to Iceland totaled A$ 2.4 million, including measuring and analysing equipment, telecom parts and equipment and alcoholic beverages.
+Australian imports in 2014-15 totaled A$22.5 million and included food processing machines and parts, medicaments (including veterinary) and non-electrical machinery and parts.